 Jesus calls us to follow Him, learn from Him, and submit to Him in order to become like Him.
 But the call is to not simply follow Him personally, we are called to help others follow Him, learn from Him, and submit their lives to Him.

 The accomplishment of the mission: go, baptize, and teach obedience

-As individuals, we go; as a church, we baptize and teach obedience.
-The mission is accomplished as members of this church go into the world proclaiming the good news of Jesus.
-When individuals come to faith in Christ, they are to then be baptized (united with the church) and taught to obey Jesus in all things.
+The mission is accomplished as individual members of this church go into the world proclaiming the good news of Jesus.
+When people come to faith in Christ, as a congregation, we baptize them (uniting them with the church), and then teach them to obey Jesus in all things.
 In other words, churches, not just individuals, fulfill the Great Commission.

 The aim of the mission: the glory of God

 We do all of this in the recognition that God alone is worthy of honor, and so we give ourselves to inviting others in joining us in ascribing to God the honor due to His name (Psalm 96:3-10)!